Thai Chili Substitutes – 8 Perfect Alternatives

 7. (Certain) Hot Sauces

 I would probably stay away from anything too complex or powerful in flavor.
-The sauce should compliment the meal rather than overpower it.
+The sauce should complement the meal rather than overpower it.

 Tabasco original hot sauce is a good place to start, with just 3 listed ingredients: Vinegar, tabasco pepper, and salt.
 A little goes a long way, so start small to ensure the sauce won’t alter your meal’s flavor too much.